Accessibility Features and Conformance

 We pride ourselves in making syllabi accessible.
 It is a core reason we developed Concourse.

-Compared to Word documents and PDFs, our responsive, HTML presentation already puts us a step ahead of such syllabus alternatives.
+Compared to traditional Word documents and PDFs, our responsive HTML presentation already puts us a step ahead of such syllabus alternatives.

 Below are some of the highlighted accessibility-focused features found in Concourse.
-You can also obtain our latest Voluntary Product Accessibility Template (VPAT), version 2.4, by clicking here.
+You can also review our latest Voluntary Product Accessibility Template (VPAT), version 2.5, attached below.

 • Logical and natural heading structure